irem-naz/MultiGpu-Exploration/Step 3/README.md

 ```

 ### TakeAways:
 In terms of total execution time, Cupy seems to be second right after CUDA, which is the native programming environment for NVIDIA GPUs.
 However, as the goal of this project is to look for multiple GPU usage for Machine Learning methods, CUDA lacks the necessary abstractions to code complicated ML models with efficiency.
-Hence, it is seen that Cupy is the best out of frameworks considered for this purpose.
-In total duration and kernel duration Numba is seen to lag behind.
+Hence, it is seen that Cupy is the best out of the frameworks considered for this purpose.
+In total duration and kernel duration, Numba is seen to lag.

 ##### Run the code in this part using:
 ```sh